PrachiArya206/PrachiArya206/README.md

 Welcome to my GitHub profile!

  Hi!
-I'm Prachi Arya, a first-year B.Tech student specializing in Computer Science and Engineering (CSE) at RCET.
+I'm Prachi Arya, a first-year B.Tech student specializing in Computer Science and Engineering (CSE) .
 # About me

  I have a keen interest in technology, design, and learning new skills to enhance my knowledge in the field.